aisgbnok/provisioning/README.md

 ## OS Support

 **The predefined packages contained in this repository are built exclusively for Windows 11 `x64` machines.**
-However, the documentation and provisioning syntax is universal for all supported versions of Windows (`ARM` and `x64`), unless specified otherwise.
+However, the documentation and provisioning syntax are universal for all supported versions of Windows (`ARM` and `x64`), unless specified otherwise.

 <details>